pthatcher/p2p-quic-draft/draft-thatcher-p2p-quic.md

 # SDP

 If SDP is used for signaling, the media type may be "audio", "video", or "application".
-The transport protocol MUST be "UDP/QUIC".
+The transport protocol MUST begin with "UDP/QUIC".
-The media format may be any value describing the protocol used on top of QUIC, which would be defined by other specifications or by applications (for example, "moq" or "roq").
+The transport protocol suffix combined with the media format may be any values which describe the protocol used on top of QUIC, either defined by other specifications or by applications.
+The media format MAY be the value "generic".
 The ICE parameters and candidates are signaled as defined by ICE ("a=ice-ufrag", "a=ice-pwd", "a=ice-options", "a=candidate").
 The QUIC role and fingerprints are signaled using the same attributes as DTLS ("a=setup", and "a=fingerprint").
 QUIC options are negotiated the same as ICE options but with an "a=quic-options" field.